12 Quotable Campy Movies Every Queer Person Should See at Least Once

 11. Xanadu (1980) and 12.
 The Apple (1980)

 These two, released in the same year, are ultimate weird bad wonderful movies.
-Xanadu was Olivia Newton-John’s return to the screen after Grease, dancing up a synth music storm with Gene Kelly.
+Xanadu was Olivia Newton-John’s return to the screen after Grease, dancing up a synth music storm alongside Gene Kelly.
 The Apple is a little bit musical, a little bit Bible, a little bit sci-fi and completely bizarre.
+(Check out this article all about The Apple.)
 You won’t be able to look away from the bonkers mish-mash of ideas in either film, and there’s not a dull moment in either.